 Benefits of the Non-Habitual Residency Regime

 The primary benefit of the NHR for independent contractors is the option to elect a 20% flat income tax instead of using Portuguese progressive rates.
-This applies to both Portuguese and foreign-sourced income, although it does differ slightly for the two.
+This applies to both Portuguese and foreign-sourced income, although it does differ slightly between the two.
 (You can also elect progressive rates if those would be lower.)

 In addition, if you fall under the list of “eligible professions” foreign-sourced income is completely tax-exempt if your home country has a tax treaty with Portugal.
 However, you will still need to pay tax in the country of income source.

-(Note: Anyone who relocates to Portugal under the NHR after March 31, 2020 would fall under a new change to the tax exemption for foreign sourced income.
+(Note: Anyone who relocates to Portugal under the NHR after March 31, 2020, would fall under a new change to the tax exemption for foreign-sourced income.
 Going forward, pension and social security income from a foreign country will be taxed at a flat 10%.
 This may affect contractors that are working under the NHR and plan to retire in Portugal.)